MohamedEssam71/OOP-Assignment-Problems/problem0.md

-# Problem 0: Example Problem
+# Problem 0: Sentence Correction

 ## Problem Description

-Write a program that takes two numbers as input and prints their sum.
+Write a program that reads in a sentence of up to 100 characters and outputs the sentence with spacing corrected and with letters corrected for capitalization.
+The program should compress multiple blanks into a single blank, start the sentence with an uppercase letter, and convert any other uppercase letters to lowercase.
+Line breaks should be treated as blanks.
+The sentence should end with a period, and there should be no other periods within the sentence.

 ## Input

-The input consists of two integers, a and b, separated by a space (a b).
+<pre> the         Answer     to   life,      the Universe,  and everything IS 42. </pre>

 ## Output

-Print a single integer, which is the sum of the two numbers.

-## Constraints

-- -10^9 ≤ a, b ≤ 10^9
+<pre> The answer to life, the universe, and everything is 42. </pre>